hugolundin/hugolundin/resume.md

 I have been programming for a number of years now, and have had the opportunity to experience both large and small projects in different settings.
 They have been personal, academic and commerical projects.
 I am fascinated by large complex systems and particularly enjoy working on tools for making these systems more manageable.

-I have experience with everything from web and game development to embedded systems (real-time and bare metal), RTL and analog integrated circuits.
+I have experience with everything from web and game development to embedded systems (real-time and bare metal), RTL and analog electronics.
 I have knowledge about operating systems, networking, build systems, containers, SCM, CI/CD, testing, datastructures and algorithms etc.

-I have experience with, among others, C, Python, Swift, C++, Java, MATLAB, Rust, Javascript, VHDL, Verilog, Erlang, Haskell, SQL, Assembly (AVR, ARM, MIPS).
+I am comfortable with most languages and paradigms and have worked with, for example, C, Python, Swift, C++, Java, MATLAB, Rust, Javascript, VHDL, Erlang, Haskell, SQL and Assembly (AVR, ARM, MIPS).

 ### Other